 Overview

-The whole course content and context is totally integrated with the Forest School ethos and rationale and First Aid 4 Life are on the National Register of Forest School First Aid Trainers.
+The course content is fully integrated with the Forest School ethos and methodology.
+First Aid 4 Life is listed on the National Register of Forest School First Aid Trainers, ensuring expert guidance and relevant, practical learning.

 Content